Skip to Content

 Strawberry Quartz

-Strawberry quartz or cherry quartz is originally known as “scarlet quartz” and was used in the late nineteenth century to describe fine-grained red hematite including quartz from the iron mines of Cumbria, England.
+Strawberry quartz or cherry quartz was originally known as “Scarlet quartz.”
+It was used in the late nineteenth century to describe fine-grained red hematite, including quartz from the iron mines of Cumbria, England.

 Smoky Quartz

-Smoky quartz or rauchtopaz is a smoky variety of crystalline quartz from gray to dark gray and brownish-gray (but not black) color.
-It is transparent or moderately flawed by fluid inclusions.
+Smoky quartz or Rauchtopaz is a smoky variety of crystalline quartz with colors ranging from gray to dark gray and brownish-gray (but not black).
+It is transparent or moderately flawed by fluid inclusions, tiny bubbles, or cavities trapped inside the quartz.

 TIP: Did you know you can find smoky quartz near volcanoes?
-Yes, it is true.
+Yes, it’s true.
 And not just smoky quartz but many other beautiful rocks and minerals.
 Find out more in the article below:

 Ten Most Common Types of Rocks You Can Find In Volcanoes